 Mandates shall mean mandates in the supreme governing body of a legal entity which is required to be registered in the commercial register or a comparable foreign register.
 Mandates in different legal entities which are under joint control are deemed one mandate.

 The Board of Directors has promulgated regulations that determine additional restrictions.

 All members of the Board of Directors comply with the provisions set out in art.
-21sexies.
+21sexies of the Articles of Association.